LNP-WG/lnp-node/README.md

 Each daemon (more correctly "microservice", as it can run as a thread, not necessary a process) or other binary (like CLI tool) follows the same
 organization concept for module/file names:
-* `error.rs` – daemon-specific error types
+* `error.rs` – daemon-specific error types;
-* `config.rs` – CLAP arguments & daemon configuration data
+* `config.rs` – CLAP arguments & daemon configuration data;
-* `runtime.rs` – singleton managing main daemon thread and keeping all ZMQ/P2P connections and sockets; receiving and processing messages through them
+* `runtime.rs` – singleton managing main daemon thread and keeping all ZMQ/P2P
+  connections and sockets; receiving and processing messages through them;
-* `processor.rs` – business logic functions & internal state management which does not depend on external communications/RPC
+* `processor.rs` – business logic functions & internal state management which
+  does not depend on external communications/RPC;
-* `index/`, `storage/`, `cache/` – storage interfaces and engines
+* `index/`, `storage/`, `cache/` – storage interfaces and engines;
-* `db/` – SQL-specific schema and code, if needed
+* `db/` – SQL-specific schema and code, if needed.

 ## Ways of communication